Friday Rock Show: Legacy

-The show was taken over by Claire Sturgess, who had been Radio 1 DJ Simon Bates' secretary prior to her appointment, but it went on a temporary break for a while.
-It was moved to Sunday afternoons when Matthew Bannister became controller in October 1993, and then to Sunday evenings in May 1994.
+When Tommy Vance left Radio 1 in April 1993, the show was taken over by Claire Sturgess, who had been Radio 1 DJ Simon Bates' secretary prior to her appointment.
+It remained on Friday nights for a further six months, but it was moved to Sunday afternoons when Matthew Bannister became controller in October 1993, and then to Sunday evenings in May 1994.
 For its last year, 1995–6, it was broadcast from Glasgow and presented by John Cavanagh.
 The format of the programme fundamentally changed when Sturgess took over, firmly setting out its stall in the 'contemporary thrash' genre.

 Bruce Dickinson of Iron Maiden fronted a new Friday Rock Show on BBC Radio 6 Music between 9 pm and twelve midnight.
 The show ran for eight years until 28 May 2010.

 During 2016, Vintage TV began broadcasting a programme entitled 'The Friday Night Rock Show'.
 Hosted by Nicky Horne, who hosted similar shows on Capital Radio during the Friday Rock Show's peak period, the show's title was chosen with the intention of paying tribute to the legacies of Tommy Vance and Alan Freeman.

 NWOBHM band Saxon paid tribute to the Friday Rock Show in their song "Denim and Leather".

 A number of recordings, made when Tommy Vance fronted the Friday Rock Show, were issued on an independent record label Raw Fruit Records in the early 1990s.